simplworld/simpl-games-api/README.md

 to get the Simpl API up and running on your local system.

-After you have the containers up, you will need to setup a superuser and staff user.
+After you have the containers up, you will need to create a superuser and staff user.
  - The superuser is used to inspect the data in the Simpl API's Django admin .
- - The staff user is used by Simpl model services to connect to the Simpl API
+ - The staff user is used by Simpl model services to connect to the Simpl API.

 In a separate terminal, create a shell into the Simpl API container by running: